Wife of Obed Thomas Spargo snr, Mother to Tommy and Lionel snr.

 My father returned to S.A. early 1907 – my mother stayed at home.
 I think the reason was that she was fearful of the journey -being pregnant at the time.
 That she never did go eventually is still a bit of a mystery to me, apart from the fact that she was scared of the sea, or afraid of the journey with two young children.

 He continued to send money home to maintain his family.
-In the 1911 census the family are still living in Church town Paul in a six roomed house (excluding scullery and bathroom.)
-This was a substantial house in the village (many are listed as having four rooms.)
-This is the house Tommy was born in, next to the Kings Head.
+In the 1911 census the family are still living in the same house Paul. it is described as a six roomed house (excluding scullery and bathroom.)
+This was a substantial house in the village (many are listed as only having four rooms.)

-Nellie was supported by her sister Martha and her husband Joseph Rowe who ran a grocer’s shop in Mousehole.
+Nellie was supported in particular by her sister Martha and her husband Joseph Rowe who ran a grocer’s shop in Mousehole.

 Nellie went on to run the Post Office from a room in the family home.
 Tommy left Penzance Grammar school and went to work for Western Union which had an office in Penzance.
 He spent the first 2 years on a training course in London, returning to work in Penzance in 1918.
 His wages would have been a vital source of income for the family.